aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 Our system proposes a structured mechanism for proposing, validating, and (automatically) voting on these adjustments to ensure that any such adjustments are made judiciously and with consensus.
 This democratic approach involves several steps:

-Proposal Submission: Stakeholder nodes in the HyperChain network that observe a deviation can submit proposals for adjusting CGL  as a special transaction.
+Proposal Submission: Stakeholder nodes in the HyperChain network that observe a deviation can submit proposals for adjusting CEL  as a special transaction.
 Validation: Once a proposal is submitted, it undergoes a validation process.
 This stage involves other stakers confirming or denying that they observe a deviation.
 Voting Process: After validation, the proposed change is automatically voted on among stakeholders.
 Implementation: If the proposal is approved through voting, the adjustments are implemented at a given (or the next) generation.